Frank Langella: 2009–2019: Established career

+2020–present

-In 2020, he played Judge Julius Hoffman in Aaron Sorkin's The Trial of the Chicago 7.
+In 2020, Langella played Judge Julius Hoffman in Aaron Sorkin's The Trial of the Chicago 7.
 The film follows the Chicago Seven, a group of anti-Vietnam War protesters charged with conspiracy and crossing state lines with the intention of inciting riots at the 1968 Democratic National Convention in Chicago.
 It was released in September, by Netflix.

-In 2022, Langella was fired from his role in The Fall of the House of Usher following investigations into claims of sexual harassment on set.
-In a guest column for Deadline, reacting to his firing, Langella claimed to have been "canceled," denying allegations of unacceptable behavior and telling his version of events.
+In 2022, following investigations into claims of sexual harassment on set, Langella was fired from The Fall of the House of Usher and replaced by Bruce Greenwood.
+In a guest column for Deadline, he claimed to have been "canceled" and denied allegations of unacceptable behavior while telling his version of events; this included calling cast members "baby" or "honey", in addition to describing guidance from an intimacy coordinator as "absurd" and ultimately going against the agreed blocking for a scene, leading his scene partner to walk off set.

 Personal life

+Marriage and relationships

-Langella was married to Ruth Weil from November 6, 1977 to their divorce in 1995.
+Langella has dated actresses Diane Baker and Elizabeth Taylor.
+He was married to Ruth Weil from November 6, 1977, to their divorce in 1995.
 They have two children, Frank III and Sara.
-He also lived with actress/comedian Whoopi Goldberg, whom he met on the set of Eddie, from 1995 until they separated in 2000.
+He also lived with actress and comedian Whoopi Goldberg, whom he met on the set of Eddie, from 1995 until they separated in 2000.

 Memoir

 Langella published a memoir in 2012 called Dropped Names: Famous Men and Women As I Knew Them.

-In a review in the New York Times Book Review, Ada Calhoun wrote that "Langella's book celebrated sluttiness as a worthy—even noble—way of life.
-There was so much happy sexuality in this book that reading it was like being flirted with for a whole party by the hottest person in the room.
-It was no wonder Langella was invited everywhere."
+In a review in the New York Times Book Review, Ada Calhoun wrote that "Langella's book celebrates sluttiness as a worthy—even noble—way of life … There is so much happy sexuality in this book that reading it is like being flirted with for a whole party by the hottest person in the room.
+It's no wonder Langella was invited everywhere."